GlennEligio/properties-env-setup/README.md

 ## Versions

+### PES-006 - 1.2 - 3/13/25
+- Fixed issue where the jar file does not start due to java.lang.reflect.InvocationTargetException
+  - Added no arg constructor to PropertiesSetup and EnvSetup
+- Fixed issue where env only present in .yaml file is added in .env file as nulls

 ### 1.1
 - Updated the regex for validating app.prop value
 - Fix issue where app.prop with empty string as default value and those whose ENV injected are in lowercase is considered invalid